-You want to be consistent, you want to stop procrastinating, you want to start working out and you want to start taking action for your life, but…. but…. there is this one thing that stands in the way to reaching all your goals- your lack of self discipline.
-So is there any trick to build self discipline?
+You want to be consistent, you want to stop procrastinating, you want to start working out and you want to start taking action for your life, but…. but…. there is this one thing that stands in the way of reaching all your goals- your lack of self-discipline.
+So is there any trick to building self-discipline?

 So let’s start.